sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-automation-user-task/spa-technical-events-automation-user-task.md

 Download the [Order Details Assistant](https://github.com/sap-tutorials/sap-build-process-automation/blob/main/tutorials/spa-technical-events-automation-user-task/OrderDetailsAssistant.xlsx) excel file.

-Once you have downloaded your excel template file, you will it to your artifacts.
+Once you have downloaded your excel template file, you will add it to your artifacts.

 1. Go back to the **Overview** tab.